100xdevs-cohort-3/assignments/week-5/readme.md

 1. Modifying the request or response objects.
 2. Ending the request-response cycle.
 3. Calling the next middleware function in the stack.
+4. The only way to pass data between the middlewares is to put the data in `req` object

 ## Route specific middlewares